SUPPLYING ARTWORK TO BIGPRINT

 - Does not have outlined fonts

-- Not an accepted file format (see list)
+- Is not in an accepted file format (see list)

-- Not an appropriate hi-res file (see below)
+- Is not an appropriate hi-res file (see below)

 Unaccepted file formats: